Last updated on March 16, 2026

 Wooded Foothills

-Tasigur, the Golden Fang and Ad Nauseum are one of the oldest cEDH strategies in the book.
+Pairing one of the best Sultai commanders, Tasigur, the Golden Fang, with Ad Nauseam is one of the oldest cEDH strategies in the book.
 There’s a plethora of ways to fill up the graveyard out there, and a turn 1 or 2 Tasigur is all but a feature of this deck.
 It’s also a sweet infinite mana outlet in the command zone, which allows for on-the-spot wins once a combo is put together.

-This deck is a turbo list first and foremost and runs incredibly low to the ground with an average mana value of just 1.44.
-Your Ad Nauseum becomes an excellent draw spell when it’s time to pop off, and it increases your combo consistency significantly.
+This deck is a turbo list first and foremost and runs incredibly low to the ground with an average mana value under 1.5.
+Your Ad Nauseam becomes an excellent draw spell when it’s time to pop off, and it increases your combo consistency significantly.

 As for closing out games, there are a few options.
 Demonic Consultation and Thassa's Oracle are about as easy as it gets.
 There’s even a sweet Neoform tech where you can flip your turn 1 Tasigur into a turn 2 Toxrill, the Corrosive or Hullbreaker Horror, which can run away with the game if unanswered.